RoberAgro/primer_open_cascade/docs/open_cascade_installation.md

 This document provides a detailed explanation of how to install the OpenCascade library in Linux compiling the source files.
 Although it is possible to install the software following the [official installation instructions](https://www.opencascade.com/doc/occt-7.4.0/overview/html/occt_dev_guides__building.html), we felt that it could be beneficial to prepare a more accessible description of the installation process for those without a strong programming language.

-In addition, we felt that the official documentation was lacking a minimum working example that the user could run to make sure that the installation was successful.
+In addition, we felt that the official documentation was lacking a minimal working example that the user could run to make sure that the installation was successful.
-For this reason we prepared a [simple C++ demonstration project](./open_cascade_minimum_working_example.md) that can be compiled to check that the installation process was successful and also to serve as a starting point for the user to developt their own CAD models using OpenCascade.
+For this reason we prepared a [simple C++ demonstration project](./open_cascade_minimal_working_example.md) that can be compiled to check that the installation process was successful and also to serve as a starting point for the user to developt their own CAD models using OpenCascade.